UHF Amateur Satellite Antenna (QFH)

 The above antenna is applicable to the SatNOGS project.
 We also offer a UHF LNA, Model LNAU-0436-648.
 See Low Noise Amplifiers Category.

-Useful web pages about Amateur Satellites and relevant polarization are below:
+Useful web pages about Amateur Satellites and relevant information are below:

 UC-4364-328 Technical Specifications